International-Data-Spaces-Association/idsa/README.md

 The [Knowledge Base](./how-to-build-data-spaces/README.md) provides insights to support your way to build Data Spaces on the foundation of IDS.
 This community-driven knowledge base is a place to gather and share knowledge.
 Find the technical documentation and learn about the steps to build data spaces in [How To Build Data Spaces](/how-to-build-data-spaces/README.md#building-data-spaces) page.
 IDS components or implement and/or contribute to the existing open source components.
 It will link you to relevant sources and will provide guidance on your way.

 ---

-## Management of IDSA Releases

-The IDS-RAM and specifications on IDS-G are governed and managed by the IDSA and its members through the bodies of the association.
-The main bodies are the IDSA Working Groups.
-Details on the management of IDSA releases are described in the [IDS-G Handbook](https://github.com/International-Data-Spaces-Association/IDS-G/blob/main/Handbook/README.md)

----